Kin of Colorado theater victims want guns discussed in presidential debate

 James Holmes, a former neuroscience graduate student, has been charged with murder and attempted murder in the July 20 rampage, one of the worst U.S. outbursts of gun violence in recent years.
 In addition to those killed, 58 people were wounded.

-That rampage took place about 15 miles (24 km) from the scene of a 1999 shooting at Columbine High School, where two students shot dead a teacher and 12 students before committing suicide.
+That rampage took place about 15 miles from the scene of a 1999 shooting at Columbine High School, where two students shot dead a teacher and 12 students before committing suicide.

 A spokesman for the Public Broadcasting System’s “NewsHour” show that Lehrer hosts said the group’s letter was passed along to him and that Lehrer was en route to Denver for the debate at the University of Denver and not available for comment.